Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/01_what_is_stt.md

 STT is designed for **any binary data transport scenario**:

 **1. Live Streaming**

 - Video/audio encoding → binary frames → BinaryStreamEncoder
 - Receiver gets bytes → YOU decode H.264/VP9/Opus/etc.
 - STT doesn't know it's video, just encrypted byte segments

 **2. Distributed Storage**

 - Store arbitrary binary data in hash-addressed buckets
 - BinaryStorage: SHA3-256 hash → encrypted bytes
 - Could be images, documents, sensor logs, anything

 **3. Real-Time Sensors**

 - IoT devices generate readings → serialize to bytes
 - BinaryStreamEncoder sends live data stream
 - YOU define the sensor data format, STT just transports

 **4. P2P Messaging**

 - Serialize messages → bytes → EndpointManager routes to peers
 - Custom frame types (0x80-0xFF) for your protocol
 - STT doesn't know they're "messages", just binary frames

 **5. Custom Binary Protocols**

 - Define your own handshake/data exchange format
 - Use FrameDispatcher for application-specific frame handling
 - EventEmitter for custom event types YOU define

-**6. Seigr Ecosystem (Primary Target)**
+**6. Decentralized Applications**

-   - Multi-peer encrypted transport for decentralized applications
+- Multi-peer encrypted transport foundation
-   - Foundation for building distributed content networks
+- Build distributed systems with peer-to-peer communication
 - No central server required - applications implement peer discovery

 ### What STT Is NOT

 **Not a File Transfer Protocol**

 - No concept of "files" or "directories"
 - If you want file transfer, YOU implement it using STT primitives

 **Not a Messaging System**

 - No "messages" or "chats" built-in
 - If you want messaging, YOU define message format and use STT to transport bytes

 **Not a Media Streaming Library**

 - No video/audio codecs built-in
 - If you want media streaming, YOU encode/decode, STT transports encrypted bytes

 **Not Application-Specific**

 - Zero built-in assumptions about data semantics
 - YOU decide what the bytes mean

 ### When NOT to Use STT